tsjohnnychan/hugoplate/content/english/_index.md

       label: "Get Started Now"
       link: "#"

-  - title: "More it Deploys, the Smarter it Becomes"
+  - title: "More it Deploys, Smarter it Becomes"
     image: "/images/service-2.png"
-    content: "Hugo is an all-in-one web framework for building fast, content-focused websites.
-It offers a range of exciting features for developers and website creators.
-Some of the key features are:"
+    content: "Our AI agents are not simply a set of LLMs.
+They form a collaboration system that improves over time."
     bulletpoints:
-      - "Zero JS, by default: No JavaScript runtime overhead to slow you down."
+      - "They learn from every deployment, whether it's a success or a failure"
-      - "Customizable: Tailwind, MDX, and 100+ other integrations to choose from."
+      - "Built-in memory mechanism to remember similar tasks for better performance"
-      - "UI-agnostic: Supports React, Preact, Svelte, Vue, Solid, Lit and more."
+      - "It adapts to user instructions for any customizations"
     button:
       enable: true
       label: "Get Started Now"
       link: "https://github.com/zeon-studio/hugoplate"

-  - title: "The Top Reasons to Choose Hugo for Your Hugo Project"
+  - title: "Under the Hood: the AI-operated Cloud"
     image: "/images/service-3.png"
-    content: "With Hugo, you can build modern and content-focused websites without sacrificing performance or ease of use."
+    content: "Hazl's AI cloud platform is fully automated and AI-operated.
+Our mission is to use AI to lower the threshold of building web resources."
     bulletpoints:
-      - "Instantly load static sites for better user experience and SEO."
+      - "Hazl's VM can be fully set up within 3 minutes"
-      - "Intuitive syntax and support for popular frameworks make learning and using Hugo a breeze."
+      - "All resources are managed by AI, which greatly reduces the cost for users"
-      - "Use any front-end library or framework, or build custom components, for any project size."
+      - "We offer enterprise solutions to help businesses set up their AI private cloud"
-      - "Built on cutting-edge technology to keep your projects up-to-date with the latest web standards."
+      # - "Built on cutting-edge technology to keep your projects up-to-date with the latest web standards."
     button:
       enable: false
       label: ""